derek-dorey/NetworkSimulator/README.txt

 Introduction:

-Network simulator that simulates the performance of the random routing algorithm.
+Network simulator that simulates the performance of the random routing algorithm with a graphic user interface(GUI) that will allow the user to create a network through the GUI.

-Currently we have implemented the random algorithumn; when a router receives a message, it forwards it to a random neighbour.
+Currently we have implemented the random algorithm; when a router receives a message, it forwards it to a random neighbour.

+In a later development we will implement the flooding, shortest path, and another local method that we will decide on in a later development.

-After this operation is complete the program will print where the message was sent from, were it arrived and what the average number of hops was.
+After this operation is complete the program will

+For this iteration our design decisions are:

 ======================================================================================================

 How to run:

-1)build the project and run
+1)build the project and run from Network class

-2)You will be prompted to enter a command.
-The valid commands are listed below:

-	create 		(ie create A B C)
-	connect 	(ie connect A B)
-	disconnect 	(ie disconnect A B)
-	remove 		(ie remove B [This will remove the node and it's connections]) simulate 	(ie simulate 1000 10 simulates 1000 cycles and sends a message every 10 simulation cycles) quit
-	help

-	If you forget the commands the help command will list the possible commands and show the proper syntax for those commands.

-	Typing 'help [command]' will give a brief description of the commands function and also provide the syntax for that command.

-	An example of how to implement a very simple network design is shown below:

-				    e
-			       / \
-			      a---b
-			     /     \
-			    c-------d

-	create a b c d
-	connect a b
-	connect a c
-	connect c d
-	connect d b
-	create e
-	connect e a
-	connect e b
-	simulate 5 2
+2)A GUI interface will pop up with the following options:

+	Step

+	New (valid input: "Name" *click create*, you can only create one node at a time)

+	Delete (valid input: "Name" *click delete*, you can only delete one node at a time)

+	Connect (valid input: "Name Name" *click connect*, must have a space between the two names)

+	Disconnect (valid input: "Name Name" *click disconnect*, must have a space between the two names)

+	Set Rate (valid input: "int" *click set*, Default rate is 1, ie message is created every time step is pressed.)

-3)When completed simply type 'quit' to exit the simulation.
+3) When completed simply click the X in the top right corner of the frame to end the simulation.

 ========================================================================================================